LironDs/PopWiz/README.md

-My name is Liron David-Shiloah and this is my React+Node.js project.
+My name is Liron David-Shiloah and this is my final Fullstack project.

-It was written as part of a full stack course, In this file I have added guidance and notes that will make it easier for you to explore the application.
+In this file I have added guidance and notes that will make it easier for you to explore the application.